base-org/web/apps/base-docs/docs/why-base.md

 - **[Optimism RPGF]:** Projects built on Base are eligible for Optimism RPFG
 - Other community-driven collaborations through based.management, [Bountycaster], and [Talent Protocol]

-Base offers builders access to a high-growth, high-signal community across multiple social platforms, including a Discord server with over 400,000 members, X, and Warpcast.
+Base offers builders access to a high-growth, high-signal community across multiple social platforms, including a [Discord] server with over 400,000 members, [X], and [Warpcast].
 We actively amplify impactful projects on these platforms, helping the community discover new innovations.
 We believe the developers behind these applications are the key to unlocking an onchain future for everyone.

 ---